ghc/ghc/docs/users_guide/separate_compilation.rst

     to redirect the interface into the bit bucket: ``-ohi /dev/null``, for example.

+.. ghc-flag:: -dynohi ⟨file⟩
+    :shortdesc: set the filename in which to put the dynamic interface
+    :type: dynamic
+    :category:

+    When using ``-dynamic-too``, option ``-dynohi`` ⟨file⟩ is the counterpart of ``-ohi``.
+It redirects the dynamic interface output to ⟨file⟩.

 .. ghc-flag:: -hidir ⟨dir⟩
     :shortdesc: set directory for interface files
     :type: dynamic